 Example: In the fast food industry, McDonald’s continuously benchmarks its global market share against Burger King and competitors to assess growth potential in various regions.

-- Product Performance: It is essential to understand how your products compare to others.
+- Product Performance: Understanding how your products compare to others is essential.
 This includes customer reviews, product features, and pricing strategies.

 Example: Apple benchmarks the battery life, processing speed, and other hardware features of its products against Samsung, using these insights to create superior versions with each product iteration.